slviajero/tinybasic/examples/06sensors/README.md

 Using the NOT operator in expressions.

-PULSEIN implementation in BASIC - see ping.bas as an example.
+PULSE implementation in BASIC - see ping.bas as an example.

 Using DEF FN to define functions.